I've begun to notice something in my gaming life; misery loves company.

 Let's take the Rock Band franchise for example.
 I can do a pretty decent job playing the game on medium difficulty by myself but it's not really fun to play it solo.
 It is much more fun to have a group of friends (or in my case kids) over and jam out as a band, switching instruments between songs.
 Even though I can't carry a note in a bucket I still have fun making noise into a microphone while the others jam out on their instruments.
 It doesn't matter whether we five star the song or barely squeak by, as long as we live or die together we all have fun.
 Yes, even when we lose we still have fun.

 Which brings me to the world of FPS gaming, something I do with my older (though still not as old as me) friends.
 Last night I got a chance to play Borderlands in co-op mode with a friend of mine who lives several states away.
-We had our crappy 360 wired headsets on (why most the wireless one be so expensive?) and we were chatting back and forth as we played.
+We had our crappy 360 wired headsets on (why must the wireless one be so expensive?) and we were chatting back and forth as we played.

 Now I have some friends who play the more realistic war themed FPS games but I never noticed them having a lot of fun.
 What I would notice is a whole bunch of yelling, screaming and passing the blame around after a mission would start to go wrong.
 Because this was my main exposure to the genre my interest in it was always lukewarm at best.
 It all changed last night.